Growing-Beyond-Earth/GettingStarted/README.md

 GPIO Pins
 The way to control  other components, is through the GPIO pins.
-Not all pins are available to use, in most cases only pins 0, 2, 4, 5, 12, 13, 14, 15, and 16 can be used.
+Not all pins are available to use.

 The pins are available in the machine module, so make sure you import that first. let's define led to the pin